aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 A> ### Getting the best version
 A>
-A> Assuming that version 1.0.0 of `Foo` is the best version available with the major number 1, then this would have been sufficient:
+A> Assuming that version 1.3.0 of `Foo` is the best version available with the major number 1, then this would have been sufficient:
 A> ```
-A> ]TATIN.Loadpackage [MyTatin]/mygroup-Foo-1 #.MyPkgs
+A> ]TATIN.LoadPackage [MyTatin]/mygroup-Foo-1 #.MyPkgs
 A> ```
 A> Note that neither the minor nor the patch number have been specified.
 A>